Academic College/School Nominations Deadline: Monday, January 31, 2022, by 11:59 p.m.

 - Awards are paid over a 9-month period, during which time students must be enrolled full-time.

 - Awards provide up to three years of funding.

 - Students who are awarded this fellowship will be provided with summer University tuition waivers by request.

 - Nominees must be US citizens or permanent residents.

 - Nominees must be African-American/Black.

-- Nominees must have completed an application for on-campus, Fall 2021 admission to a Ph.D. program, J.D., or a College of Creative Arts graduate program at the time the fellowship nomination is submitted.
+- Nominees must have completed an application for on-campus, Fall 2022 admission to a Ph.D. program, J.D., or a College of Creative Arts graduate program no later than the time the fellowship nomination is submitted.
 Note: Health Sciences doctoral students may not be nominated for this fellowship.

 - Nominees must have a minimum GPA of 3.2 for undergraduate or 3.5 for graduate course work.

 - Health Sciences Center students are not eligible for this award.